 Estrogen is vital for the normal functioning of the skin and blood vessels, hair follicles, oil glands, and melanocytes (pigment-producing cells).
 Estrogen also has an essential role in collagen and elastin.
 Reduced estrogen levels can lead to thinner hair, dull-looking hair and skin complexion, skin sagging, wrinkles, and more prominent age spots.

 Collagen supplements contain hydrolyzed collagen peptides that the body can absorb.
 Once absorbed, these encourage fibroblasts in the skin and hair follicles to enhance their natural collagen production.
-MDhair's Collagen supplements contain other actives, like vitamin C, that neutralize free radical damage, combat oxidative stress, and help hair look thicker and more healthy.
+MDhair's Marine Collagen supplements contain other actives, like vitamin C, that neutralize free radical damage, combat oxidative stress, and help hair look thicker and healthier.
 It also contains hyaluronic acid, which can help enhance hair and skin hydration, combating the hair and skin dryness typical of menopause.

 Phytoestrogens: Benefits for women with menopause-related hair loss

 Post-menopausal women have lower estrogen levels.
 The lower estrogen levels slow the renewal of many organs, including hair follicles.
 Phytoestrogens ("Phyto" is a Greek word meaning "plant") are plant source extracts that mimic the effects of estrogen on hair follicles and support normal hair regrowth.
 Phytoestrogens can be found in some scalp treatment serums and oral hair supplements.
 The MDhair hair treatment serums and shampoos contain phytoestrogens, including Quercetin (from Sophora japonica) and pumpkin seed oil.
-An excellent example of total supplements that contain phytoestrogens is the MDhair regrowth supplement that contains multiple phytoestrogens, including Quercetin, broccoli whole plant powder, green tea, and pumpkin seed powder.
+An excellent example of total supplements that contain phytoestrogens is the MDhair regrowth supplement which contains multiple phytoestrogens, including Quercetin, broccoli whole plant powder, green tea, and pumpkin seed powder.

 Other things to do to support healthy hair during menopause